devgeniem/dustpress/README.md

 #### End-result caching

 DustPress also caches the resulting HTML that gets served to the end-user.
 It generates the cache keys with both the data and the partial used to render the HTML, so that cache updates every time the data changes.
 It is used only to save the time that DustPHP would use to render the template with the data.
+With more complicated templates the operation can take time, so it is recommended to keep the cache on at least in production.

 You can turn the end-result caching off in the same way as you would the partial caching: